Neurosurgery Spine Fellowship

 Description of the Fellowship

-The neurosurgery and spine fellowship program at Emory University School of Medicine is under the supervision of Dr. Gerald Rodts.
-In addition, the fellow works with one other faculty member credentialed in orthopaedics and neurosurgery and five other surgical spine faculty members.
-The spine fellow attends and presents at a variety of orthopaedic conferences.
+The neurosurgery and spine fellowship program at Emory University School of Medicine is under the supervision of Dr. Gerald Rodts and Dr. Daniel Refai.
+In addition, fellows work with other faculty members credentialed in orthopaedics and neurosurgery.
+The spine fellows attend a variety of orthopaedic conferences.

 The fellowship lasts for one year.
 Preference is given to applicants who are committed to a career in academic neurosurgery.
-The fellow is expected to participate in residency education.
-In addition, the fellow must be involved in clinical research projects.
-Applicatns must have completed an accredited residency in neurosurgery and must have a valid Georgia ACGME license by the beginning of fellowship.
+Fellows are expected to participate in residency education.
+In addition, spine fellows must be involved in clinical research projects.
+Applicants must have completed an accredited residency in neurosurgery and must have a valid Georgia ACGME license by the beginning of fellowship.
+Beginning 2019-2020, the Neurosurgery Spine Fellowship will have two neurosurgey spine fellows per year.